Treating Schizophrenia’s Goal to Eliminate Schizophrenia

-Welcome to the Neuroscience Research and Development website.
+Welcome to the Neuroscience Research and Development Consultancy website.
 Have a question or a comment?
 Send it to us at: Comment@NeuroSciRandD.com We’ll answer if we can.

-As we said on the Schizophrenia page, there are ways to treat it that might make it possible to prevent it.
-These methods do require trying to learn who might develop it and then starting good medicines before it gets to be a full-blown bad psychosis.
-We now know something that we didn’t know a few years ago Psychosis itself is toxic to the brain.
-The chemistry in the brain that makes a brain “psychotic” damages the brain’s circuits.
+As we said on our Schizophrenia page, there are ways to treat it that might make it possible to prevent it.
+But it’s a challenge.
+These methods require trying to learn who might develop schizophrenia.
+Once these at-risk people are identified, start good medications and therapies before it gets to be a full-blown bad psychosis.
+We now know something that we didn’t know years ago.
+Psychosis, the brain state in which the brain is psychotic, is itself toxic to the brain.
+The chemistry changes in the brain that makes a brain “psychotic” damage the brain.
 As a result, after a bad psychotic episode it’s easier for another psychosis to happen.
-Each time a person is psychotic it’s harder to treat and harder to get them back to normal.
+And that next psychosis will be harder to treat.
+So over time it gets harder and harder to get the person back to normal.

-How Hard to Hit Schizophrenia to Prevent It?
+Doing It Right – Doing It Wrong – How Hard to Hit Schizophrenia to Prevent It?

-There Are Many Effective Schizophrenia Medicines
+More Good News: There Are Many Effective Schizophrenia Medications